laramontana/laramontana.github.io/_posts/2017-12-06-why_not_only_use_classes_in_js.markdown

   this.name = name;
 }
 ```
-This way `sayHello()` is not assigned to any particular `Robot`  object, in other words `sayHello()`  is no longer be a `Robot`  object’s property.
+This way `sayHello()` is not assigned to any particular `Robot`  object, in other words `sayHello()`  is no longer a `Robot`  object’s property.
 Instead we are going to declare `sayHello()`  to `Robot.prototype`, so this way all `Robot` objects will have access to it.
 Although it does not belong to them directly,  this function can still be used  by all `Robot`  objects equally.
 Such functions are called methods of object instances.
 In order to give each constructed `Robot` object instance access to `sayHello()` method, we assign it as a `Robot` **prototype property**.
 It means that `Robot.prototype`  represents functionality that `Robot`  objects can use unless they have anything else declared in the constructor.

 ```
 Robot.prototype.sayHello = function() {